South Dakota War College celebrating 16 years in the blogosphere!

 Or better yet, the questioner’s eyes get narrow, and my child gets a terse “So, your dad is Pat Powers who writes the blog.
 Hmmph.”
 One daughter usually smiles and replies in her pollyanish manner “Well, if you hate my dad, my mom is liked by a lot of people.”

-Well, you can’t please everyone.
+Apparently you can’t please everyone.
 (As I check my back for tire tracks after all that rolling under the bus by my children.)

 And maybe, one of they keys to my being around for as long as I have is that I haven’t really worried too much about pleasing people.
 I’m going to write about what I choose.
 Whether people are enthused about that or not.